mknudson94/kotlin/docs/fir/builder_inference.md

 3. The candidate doesn't have any not analyzed postponed atoms
 4. Any type variable in call CS doesn't have a proper constraint, and it's not a postponed variable

+If call is marked incomplete its constraint system wouldn't be solved as usual in `org.jetbrains.kotlin.fir.resolve.inference.FirCallCompleter.completeCall`, completion result writing will not be performed.
+It is postponed until [lambda analysis finalization](#lambda-analysis-finalization)

 #### Lambda analysis finalization
 See `org.jetbrains.kotlin.fir.resolve.inference.PostponedArgumentsAnalyzer.applyResultsOfAnalyzedLambdaToCandidateSystem`

-Once the lambda body was analyzed return arguments are added into call-tree Then, we perform inference of postponed type variables
+Once the lambda body was analyzed return arguments are added into the call-tree

+Then, we perform inference of postponed type variables

 See `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.inferPostponedVariables`

-After such steps, the constraint system of the call-tree contains all output-type constraints While systems for common calls and partially completed calls inside the lambda body contain all internal type constraints in the form of constraints with stub types
+After such steps, the constraint system of the call-tree contains all output-type constraints

+While systems for the completed and incomplete calls inside the lambda body contain all internal type constraints in the form of constraints with stub types

 See `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.buildCommonSystem`

-To find a solution for postponed type variables we need to integrate all aforementioned constraints We do so, by constructing a new constraint system in the following way:
+To find a solution for postponed type variables we need to integrate all aforementioned constraints.
+We do so, by constructing a new constraint system in the following way:
 - Register all not-fixed type variables from CS of call-tree
 - Re-apply all initial constraints from CS of call-tree
     - Substitute Stub(PostponedTV) with TypeVariableType(PostponedTV)
-    - Only constraints between two non-proper types are applied
+    - Optimization: Only constraints, where at least one of the types contains TypeVariableType from integration system are applied
-    - Constraints, that originate from other builder inference results are skipped
+    - Constraints, that originate from builder inference results of other lambda arguments of the call-tree are skipped (See `org.jetbrains.kotlin.resolve.calls.inference.model.BuilderInferencePosition`)
-- Re-apply all initial constraints of all common calls that were collected during lambda body analysis
+- Re-apply all initial constraints of all completed calls that were collected during lambda body analysis
     - Using the same algorithm as above
-- Re-apply all initial constraints of all partially completed calls
+- Re-apply all initial constraints of all incomplete calls
+    - Using the same algorithm as above
     - Also, register all fixed type variables and bring its fixation result as an equality constraint

-Note: Such a system shouldn't contain stub types in constraints anymore (but only for postponed type variables, that were selected during initiation)
+Note: Such a system shouldn't contain stub types from current builder inference session in constraints anymore

-If the system is empty, we bail out and skip to the result write
+If the system is empty, we bail out and skip to the [result write](#result-write)

 After such a constraint system is constructed, we call the constraint system completer to solve the system

-Note: As partially completed calls couldn't contain postponed arguments in the call-tree, we don't analyze any postponed arguments here
+Note: As incomplete calls couldn't contain postponed arguments in the call-tree (as defined in [lambda body analysis](#lambda-body-analysis)), we don't analyze any postponed arguments here

 #### Result write
 See `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.updateCalls`

-**Resulting substitutor:**
+##### Resulting substitutor:
+Solution(TV) - result type, that was inferred for a type variable TV in integration CS

+Substitution will be the following:
-First, Stub(PostponedTV) -> TypeVariableType(PostponedTV) -> Solution(PostponedTV)
+- Stub(PostponedTV) -> Solution(PostponedTV) ||
+- TypeVariableType(TV) -> Solution(TV) ||
+- Stub(*) -> ERROR ||
-Then, if Solution, Stub(*) || TypeVariableType(*) -> ERROR
+- TypeVariableType(*) -> ERROR

 Note: Effectively, it means that if we have an inference result for a postponed type variable, we replace stub/type variable types inside with an error types

-Unclear: If the constraint system wasn't empty we apply the resulting substitutor to fixed type variables from CS of call-tree
+Unclear: If the constraint system wasn't empty we apply the resulting substitutor to fixed type variables from CS of the call-tree

 We apply the resulting substitutor to all type references inside of lambda, recursively